depau/3dprint-wiki/wiki/environment.md

 Even if you can afford a higher electricity bill, using more energy than needed is totally unnecessary and avoidable.

-When possible, avoid using particularly old laptops or desktop computers as always-on OctoPrint machines, they use quite a lot of power and may cost extra 50€/year on your bill.
+When possible, avoid using particularly old laptops or desktop computers as always-on OctoPrint machines, they use quite a lot of power and may cost extra 50€/year or more on your bill.

 If you want something that stays always-on, consider using a recent (> 2015) laptop or an ARM single-board computer.
 Or simply turn everything off when you're not using it. (see: [Devices for OctoPrint]({{ '/wiki/hardware/octoprint-devices/' | absolute_url }}))